A Christian Approach to the Environment

 There are, I’d say, about six different ways that Christians think about environmental issues and the relationship between environmental issues and their faith.
 I’m naming these six approaches “pantheistic”, “deep green”, “utilitarian”, “apocalyptic”, “individualist”, and “accountable”.

-Given how presentations like this are usually structured, it’ll come as no surprise to you that I think the first five are either unbiblical, or incomplete, or both, and that I think the sixth is the one that best summarizes the relevant Biblical texts.
+Given how presentations like this are usually structured, it’ll come as no surprise to you that I think the first five are either unbiblical, or incomplete, or both, and that I think the last one I’ll present is the one that best summarizes the relevant Biblical texts.

 What I think distinguishes these different views is how we understand the relationship between these four entities—God, the world around us, human beings, and our individual self.